-The American Speech-Language-Hearing Association (ASHA; hereafter, also known as "The Association") has been committed to a framework of common principles and standards of practice since ASHA's inception in 1925.
+The American Speech-Language-Hearing Association (ASHA; hereafter, also known as "the Association") has been committed to a framework of common principles and standards of practice since ASHA's inception in 1925.
 This commitment was formalized in 1952 as the Association's first Code of Ethics.
-This Code has been modified and adapted as society and the professions have changed.
-The Code of Ethics reflects what we value as professionals and establishes expectations for our scientific and clinical practice based on principles of duty, accountability, fairness, and responsibility.
-The ASHA Code of Ethics is intended to ensure the welfare of the consumer and to protect the reputation and integrity of the professions.
+This code has been modified and adapted to reflect the current state of practice and to address evolving issues within the professions.

+The ASHA Code of Ethics reflects professional values and expectations for scientific and clinical practice.
+It is based on principles of duty, accountability, fairness, and responsibility and is intended to ensure the welfare of the consumer and to protect the reputation and integrity of the professions.
+The Code of Ethics is a framework and a guide for professionals in support of day-to-day decision making related to professional conduct.